benmorrow/PBROrbs-iOS10-SceneKit/README.md

 ![PBRShading](https://raw.githubusercontent.com/asavihay/PBROrbs-iOS10-SceneKit/master/Screenshots/screenshot.jpg)

 Requires Xcode 8, Swift 3, iOS 10, watchOS 3.
-Run on devices, not the simulator.
-Only devices support the Metal rendering API currently.
-It also appears that the Apple Watch does not support Metal rendering.
-This is actively under investigation on this [Stack Overflow question](http://stackoverflow.com/questions/38889264/watchos-3-support-for-scnlightingmodelphysicallybased).
+Run on devices, **not** the simulator.
+Only devices support the Metal rendering API.

+Sadly, the Apple Watch does not currently support Metal rendering.
+Hopefully Apple adds the capability for physical rendering in a future version of watchOS.
+H/T [Stack Overflow question](http://stackoverflow.com/questions/38889264/watchos-3-support-for-scnlightingmodelphysicallybased)